Dracks/WoKDownload/README.md

 WoKDownload
 ===========

 It's a python application to download the papers and citations involved in a Web Of Knowledge query.
-It requires register on Web Of Knowledge and have a public
+It requires register on Web Of Knowledge and have a machine with a public ip

 Programs:
 --